Scranton Car Accident Lawyer

 How Much Does Hiring a Scranton Car Accident Lawyer at Munley Law Cost?

 Hiring a Scranton car accident lawyer at Munley Law costs nothing upfront.
 We work on a contingency fee basis, which means you pay nothing unless we win your case.
-If we secure a settlement or verdict on your behalf, our fee comes from a portion of that recovery.
+If we secure a settlement or verdict on your behalf, our fee is a percentage of that recovery.
 If we’re unsuccessful, you owe us nothing.

 Will My Car Accident Claim Go to Trial?